brycewray/hugo-site/content/posts/2020/04/webmentions-three-ssgs-3.md

 So, it was on to the [Gatsby repo](https://github.com/brycewray/gatsby_site_css-grid), which I naïvely believed would be a *relative* piece of cake.
 All I'd have to do was make a few changes to the JS from my Eleventy repo (see [Part 2](/posts/2020/04/webmentions-three-ssgs-2/) of this series).
 Right?
 Hmm?

 Ahhh, not exactly, Space Cadet.
-Follow me to [Part 4](/posts/2020/04/webmentions-three-ssgs-4/)---if you have the stomach for witnessing a bloody struggle.
+Follow me to [Part 4](/posts/2020/04/webmentions-three-ssgs-4/) --- if you have the stomach for witnessing a bloody struggle.